The 5-Step Toolkit to Fix Bad Hands (Quick Answer)

 Detail Expectations: We notice hand problems immediately because we use our hands constantly and have an intuitive understanding of how they should look and move.

 This combination of limited training data and inherent complexity explains why even the most advanced AI systems still struggle with hands.
-As Google Research has documented in their work on high-fidelity image generation using diffusion models, generating fine anatomical details remains one of the most significant challenges in AI image synthesis—and why knowing how to work around these limitations is so valuable.
+As Google Research has documented in their work on high-fidelity image generation, generating fine anatomical details remains one of the most significant challenges in AI image synthesis.

-How to Fix Bad Hands: A 4-Step Toolkit
+How to Fix Bad Hands: A 5-Step Toolkit

 Now that you understand the “why,” let’s focus on the “how.”
-These four techniques, used individually or in combination, will dramatically improve your hand generation success rate.
+These five techniques, used individually or in combination, will dramatically improve your hand generation success rate.

 Technique 1: Use Negative Prompts